 - Any requests from third parties for independent access to Opto’s networks or proprietary data must be forwarded to the CCO; and

-- The IT administrator is responsible for setting Opto representatives’ access permissions on the Company’s computer network.
+- The CISO is responsible for setting Opto representatives’ access permissions on the Company’s computer network.

 Opto representatives may only discard or destroy Nonpublic Personal Information in accordance with the Document Destruction policy contained in the Maintenance of Books and Records portion of the Compliance Manual.
 Opto representatives are reminded that electronic and hard copy media containing Nonpublic Personal Information must be destroyed or permanently erased before being discarded.